Ranger Russet: Storage

 Ranger Russet has a dormancy phase of approximately 100 days when stored at 45 °F. This means if the potatoes are being stored to be used as seed, they must be kept about 7-9 degrees cooler in order to prevent excessive sprouting and aging.
 Potatoes which are in storage to be used for processing can be stored in the same type of conditions as Russet Burbank potatoes.
 If the potatoes are in storage for more than three months, a chemical sprout inhibitor should be applied before the 90th day.
 If the potatoes are immature or damaged, fusarium dry rot can become an issue.
 It is also important that the storage unit is at a high humidity level to reduce the risk of pressure bruising.

+Botanical and Plant Characteristics

+It is a cross between the Butte and A6595-3 varieties, and looks large, upright to spreading growth habit.
+The stems are thick and green, but they turn a purple-red color if exposed to bright sunlight often.
+The flowers grow large, turning a purple-pink color with a bright yellow center.
+The potato itself is long, oval, and flat, rather than perfectly round as most potatoes.
+The netted skin texture of the potato is called russet, leading to the name "Ranger Russet".
+It is a high yield plant.